Sebastian-Torres-Matrix/bucket-list-adventures/README.md

 so they can decide if it is within their budget to order.
 Also, necessary information about the products/services is informed along the price tags.

-* Icons are used throughout the website that hovers to make information stand out and to use subtle metaphors.
+Icons are used throughout the website that hovers to make information stand out and to use subtle metaphors.

-* The buttons follow the same design, to stand out and be recognizable.
+The buttons follow the same design, to stand out and be recognizable.
 The buttons are handy and easy to find, for users that already know what they want or for those users that made a decision and want to take action, the buttons takes the user to the purchase process, in a simple and quick way.

-* The contact form and social media links gives the users the opportunity to get answers and learn more about the services offered, before making a decision.
+The contact form and social media links gives the users the opportunity to get answers and learn more about the services offered, before making a decision.
 The users can also keep up with the latest news and offers through the social media channels.

+#### Wireframes
-* Here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/bucket-list-adventures/blob/master/assets/wireframes/wireframes.pdf)
+Here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/bucket-list-adventures/blob/master/assets/wireframes/wireframes.pdf)

 ## Features
 #### Landing page